aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

 Here is another example of how to use *Try* and it's perfectly fine to return *Try<*String*>* from a method.
 We have a strategy on how to handle exceptions if the user is missing, but we don't want to handle exception related to JSON serialization, so we just pushed that responsibility to the client-side.
-A developer who is going to use our method is aware that exceptions are possible since we are returning a *Try<*String*>* and on him is to decide how to deal with potential exceptions.
+A developer who is going to use our method is aware that some exceptions are possible since we are returning a *Try<*String*>* and on him is to decide how to deal with potential errors.
 The first exception that can happen is when there is no user in a cache, so if *NoUserInCacheException* occurs, we will recover from that with another *Try* which again can fail with *NoUserInRepositoryException*, but from that,  we are always recovered successfully with the default user that we defined.
 Here I used *recoverWith* instead of *recover*, and the difference is that as a second parameter *recoverWith* requires an instance of a *Try*, while recover accept some value or just a regular method.

 ## The Beauty of Functional Style